M17-Project/M17_spec/docs/physical_layer.rst

 Error correction coding schemes and bit type conversion
 -------------------------------------------------------

-Two distinct ECC schemes are used for different parts of the transmission.
+Two distinct :term:`ECC`/:term:`FEC` schemes are used for different parts of the transmission.

 Link setup frame